 Chayenne Skeete is an Assistant Editor at Random House, where she works with Christian Cooper, Lisa Miller, PhD, LaTonya Yvette, Keisha Bush, Jorge Zepeda Patterson, and Long Litt Woon, among others.
 Her interests span from intimate and provocative literary fiction and inspirational memoirs to wellness, self-help, spirituality, and other metaphysical topics, with an emphasis on BIPOC voices.
 She has a special interest in nonfiction that explores the surprising science or psychology of things.
 A graduate of Columbia University and a Texas native, she now lives in Harlem.

-Kaeli Subberwal joined Random House as an Editorial Assistant in 2020.
-She assists Andy Ward and Ben Greenberg, working with authors such as George Saunders, Ben Rhodes, and Hanif Abdurraqib.
+Kaeli Subberwal is an Assistant Editor at Random House.
+With Andy Ward and Ben Greenberg, she has worked with authors such as George Saunders, Ben Rhodes, Hanif Abdurraqib, and Harron Walker.
 Kaeli is interested in narrative and journalistic nonfiction, nature and science writing, memoir, essays, and humor.
 She is seeking out stories that amplify diverse or underrepresented voices, that inspire empathy and curiosity about the natural world, and that surprise readers and challenge them to think more complexly.
 Topics that she always finds intriguing include the outdoors, music, multiculturalism, science, and investigative journalism with a social justice bent.

 Andrea Walker is Vice President and Executive Editor at Random House, where she edits literary fiction, commercial crossover fiction, narrative nonfiction, and crime/suspense.
 Writers she has worked with include Judy Blundell, Janelle Brown, Eowyn Ivey, Gytha Lodge, Laura McHugh, Maud Newton, Téa Obreht, Emily Rapp Black, and Susie Steiner.
 Prior to joining Random House, she worked at Penguin Press; Little, Brown; and The New Yorker.